 - In the Preliminary Results, Commerce found that cross-ownership did not exist between Hyundai Steel and Hyundai Green Power, and also did not address the issue of benefit.
 Significant record evidence undermines this finding.
 In pre-preliminary comments, Nucor called Commerce's attention to evidence in Hyundai Green Power's questionnaire response.
 Each administrative review record is separate and the findings and conclusions of a different review concerning a different product line cannot be relied upon without substantial evidence on the record of this review.
-104 - This record presents an economic reality in which the operations of Hyundai Steel and Hyundai Green Power are so intertwined that they cannot operate independently of each other.
+In the concerning that the record of this review. - This record presents an economic reality in which the operations of Hyundai Steel and Hyundai Green Power are so intertwined that they cannot operate independently of each other.
 Hyundai Green Power is essentially a joint venture between Hyundai Steel and the GOK.
 However, as a matter of commercial reality, Hyundai Green Power was created with massive infusions of state capital to be an intertwined component of Hyundai Steel's steelmaking operations and to accrue a benefit effectively at a time of Hyundai Steel's choosing.
-Moreover, Hyundai Green Power operates as an integrated and interdependent part of Hyundai Steel's steelmaking operations, as record evidence indicates each could not operate independently of the other without substantial financial and operational disruption. - The record also establishes that Hyundai Steel relies on Hyundai Green Power for the input steam for its steelmaking operations; approximately 55 percent of Hyundai Steel's power demand in Dangjin is supplied by Hyundai Green Power.
+107 Moreover, Hyundai Green Power operates as an integrated and interdependent part of Hyundai Steel's steelmaking operations, as record evidence indicates each could not operate independently of the other without substantial financial and operational disruption. - The record also establishes that Hyundai Steel relies on Hyundai Green Power for the input steam for its steelmaking operations; approximately 55 percent of Hyundai Steel's power demand in Dangjin is supplied by Hyundai Green Power.
 While Hyundai Steel asserts it has never purchased electricity from Hyundai Green Power, Commerce's regulations contemplate an "input supplier" relationship, and not an "input purchaser" relationship.
-106 - In similar contexts, Commerce has focused on the economic reality of transactions in which inputs are supplied from government suppliers through private trading companies.
+108 - In similar contexts, Commerce has focused on the economic reality of transactions in which inputs are supplied from government suppliers through private trading companies.
 Commerce should do the same here, and treat Hyundai Green Power as an electricity supplier, whether or not Hyundai Steel actually "purchased" electricity directly from Hyundai Green Power.
-107
+109 - Information that was not available at that time of the new subsidy allegation is now on the record, which strongly suggests that the GOK loans and equity infusions that created Hyundai Green Power conferred a benefit.
+Thus, Commerce should clarify that because the record establishes that subsidies received by Hyundai Green Power are attributable to Hyundai Steel by virtue of a cross-owned input supplier relationship, it intends to seek additional information regarding subsidies received by Hyundai Green Power in the next administrative review.110